folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 ---
-title: "Single server: fresh install"
+title: "Single server or PC: fresh install"
-linkTitle: "Single server: fresh install"
+linkTitle: "Single server or PC: fresh install"
 weight: 10
 description:
 tags: ["subtopic"]
 ---
-A single server installation is intended for a non-production environment, for demo and testing purposes.
-For a production installation some kind of orchestration should be applied.
+These are installation instructions for installing a platform-complete distribution of FOLIO on a PC, including inside a Vagrant box.
+A single PC installation of FOLIO is useful for demo and testing purposes.

+The instructions should also work for a demo / testing installation on a single server.
+Note all of the `<YOUR_IP_ADDRESS>` and `<YOUR_HOST_NAME>` steps to configure according to your network environment.

+This is not considered appropriate for a production installation.
+A production installation should distribute the modules over multiple servers and use some kind of orchestration.

 See also [how to upgrade an existing single server installation]({{< ref "singleserverupgrade.md" >}}) from the Juniper release.